kanaverse/kana/README.md

 - Make custom cell selections and detect markers for this selection
 - Cell type annotation for each cluster across user selected reference datasets
 - Perform Integration or Batch correction using MNN correction.
 You can provide a single dataset containing multiple batches and specify the `batch` column in the cell annotations, or load multiple datasets where each dataset is considered a batch
-- ADT aware for Cite-seq data
+- Support Multi-modal analysis for Cite-seq data
+- Perform analysis on subsets (filter based on cell annotation)

 The interface provides a depiction of the dimensionality reduction of choice, a ranking of marker genes for the cluster of interest,